EOCOnline/rangertrak/README.md

 - All maps (for now)
 - 3Word functionality (for now)

+### To Run

+Simply visit <https://www.RangerTrak.org> and follow the Workflow below:

+1. Enter Mission info on the[Mission Settings Screen](./non-dist-imgs/MissionSettings.png "Mission Settings Screen") once, then
+2. Enter/edit participating rangers on the [Rangers Page](https://www.RangerTrak.org/rangers "Rangers Page") as needed, then
+3. Repeatedly enter reports on the [Home (Entry) Screen](https://www.RangerTrak.org/ "Home (Entry) Screen")

+Moving to a different browser, or device will provide a 'fresh' RangerTrak environment.
+RangerTrak’s machinations are all local to each brand of browser (Firefox won’t know what you did with Chrome or Edge), so that gives you a way to experiment.

+All data is private: only stored locally in your browser's Local Storage.

 ### Screenshots & Typical Workflow

 So you get an idea of how it looks/works here's a typical workflow.
 (Click images for larger versions.)